stacksgov/grants-program/docs/Frequently-Asked-Questions.md

 You may apply for a new grant for a separate project immediately upon completion of your last grant.
 If the follow-up grant is to continue building on the initial project, we usually like to see feedback from the community in your follow-up application.

 </br>

+Visit the [Discussion Section](https://github.com/stacksgov/Stacks-Grant-Launchpad/discussions) for any additional help.